DHCS Review Process

 - Investigator Qualifications: This refers to the DRC's assessment of the investigator's experience and qualifications.

-- The DRC meets every 2 months to review applications and the feedback received from the DHCS’ privacy officer, program staff and data holder.
+- The DRC meets every three months to review applications and the feedback received from the DHCS’ privacy officer, program staff and data holder.
 Requestors will most likely be contacted by the DRC if further information is needed.

 - The DRC forwards its recommendation for approval or denial of the data research request to the Director’s Office.

 - The DRC staff communicates the Director’s Office decision to the requestor.
-It is anticipated that the requestor will most likely receive this decision no more than 2 months after receipt of a completed application packet.
+It is anticipated that the requestor will most likely receive this decision no more than three months after receipt of a completed application packet.
 Please note that if the request for research data is approved by DHCS, a separate application must be submitted to the California Health and Human Services Agency (CHHS) Committee for the Protection of Human Subjects (CPHS) (Not DHCS).
 CPHS approval may not be required for public health requests.

 - Researchers will submit a copy of the CPHS approval letter and protocol.
 A copy of these items are required before the data release.